dd-hebert/uv_pro/README.md

 Set the exit criteria for the baseline algorithm.
 Try values between 0.001 and 10000.
 The default is 0.1.
 See pybaselines.whittaker.asls() for more information.

 #### ``-c``, ``--colormap`` : str, optional
 Set the colormap for the processed spectra plot.
 Accepts any built-in Matplotlib colormap name.
-See [Matplotlib colormaps](https://matplotlib.org/stable/tutorials/colors/colormaps.html) for available options.
+See [Matplotlib colormaps](https://matplotlib.org/stable/tutorials/colors/colormaps.html) for more information on colormap options.
 Default is 'default'.

 #### ``-fx``, ``--fit-exponential`` : flag, optional
 Perform an exponential fitting of time traces.
 You must specify the wavelengths to fit with the ``-tt`` argument.